El Paso halts practice of busing migrants to New York and Chicago, citing new expulsion policy

 El Paso's move, however, will not affect separate efforts by Republican state officials in Texas and Arizona, who have been sending migrants to certain Democratic-led cities to protest the Biden administration's handling of the record migrant apprehensions reported along the southern border over the past year.

-Under an operation authorized this spring by Gov. Greg Abbott, a Republican, Texas has bused thousands of migrants to Washington, D.C., New York City and Chicago.
+Under an operation authorized this spring by Gov. Greg Abbott, a Republican, Texas has bused nearly 13,000 migrants to Washington, D.C., New York City and Chicago.
 Arizona state officials have also been transporting migrants to Washington, D.C.

+"Until President Biden does his job and secures the border, Texas will continue busing migrants to self-declared sanctuary cities to provide much-needed relief to our border towns," said Renae Eze, a spokeswoman for Abbott.

 In fiscal year 2022, which ended on Sept.
 30, federal officials along the southern border processed migrants over 2 million times, a tally that includes 1 million expulsions and a high rate of repeat crossings by the same individuals, CBP data show.